ohmjs/ohm/doc/syntax-reference.md

 ### Terminals

-These are the fundamental building blocks of Ohm grammars.

-#### String literal

     "hello there"

 Matches exactly the characters contained inside the quotation marks.

 Special characters (`"`, `\`, and `'`) can be escaped with a backslash -- e.g., `"\""` will match a literal quote character in the input stream.
 Other valid escape sequences are: `\b` (backspace), `\f` (form feed), `\n` (line feed), `\r` (carriage return), and `\t` (tab).

-#### Number literal

-    -42

-Matches a positive or negative integer value.

 ### Rule Application